Discover the Versatility of Lobster Meat in Various Dishes

 For the Remoulade Sauce:

-In a bowl, whisk together the mayonnaise, Dijon mustard, whole-grain mustard, minced garlic, capers, fresh parsley, fresh chives, lemon juice, and hot sauce.
+Whisk together the mayonnaise, Dijon mustard, whole-grain mustard, minced garlic, capers, parsley, Whisk chives, lemon juice, and hot sauce in a bowl in a bowl.

 Season the sauce with salt and black pepper to taste.
 Adjust the hot sauce to your preferred level of spiciness.